zhiqinzhu123/Small-Object-Detection-Global-Multi-level-Perception-and-Dynamic-Region-Aggregation/README.md

 ----------

 The datasets used in this paper are TT-100K，NWPU VHR-10.

 The TT-100K can be found in https://cg.cs.tsinghua.edu.cn/traffic-sign/.

-NWPU VHR-10 can be found in https://github.com/lavish619/DeepLab_NWPU-VHR-10_Dataset_coco.
+The NWPU VHR-10 can be found in https://github.com/lavish619/DeepLab_NWPU-VHR-10_Dataset_coco.

 #### Requirement